polarfire-soc/polarfire-soc-documentation/applications-and-demos/mpfs-video-kit-h264-demo.md

 ### Running the demo using static IP address

-To run the H264 demo using the static IP address follow the steps provided in [Quick Start Guide](https://onlinedocs.microchip.com/pr/GUID-404D3738-DC76-46BA-8683-6A77E837C2DD-en-US-4/index.html).
+To run the H264 demo using the static IP address follow the steps provided in [Quick Start Guide](https://onlinedocs.microchip.com/v2/literature/DS50003455?version=latest&redirect=true).

-<a name="updating-the-sev-kit-with-latest-images"></a>
+<a name="updating-the-video-kit-with-latest-images"></a>

-### Updating the SEV kit with latest images
+### Updating the Video kit with latest images

-To update your SEV kit to the latest releases of the reference Libero design and the software, refer to the [Updating MPFS Kit](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-generic-updating-mpfs-kit).
+To update your Video kit to the latest releases of the reference Libero design and the software, refer to the [Updating MPFS Kit](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-generic-updating-mpfs-kit).
-The latest reference Libero design for SEV kit is available at [SEV Kit Reference Design](https://mi-v-ecosystem.github.io/redirects/repo-sev-kit-reference-design).
+The latest reference Libero design for Video kit is available at [Video Kit Reference Design](https://mi-v-ecosystem.github.io/redirects/repo-sev-kit-reference-design).
-The latest Linux images for the SEV Kit are available from the releases section of the [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp) repository.
+The latest Linux images for the Video Kit are available from the releases section of the [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp) repository.
-For the jumper settings and other board details for the SEV Kit, refer to the [SEV Kit user's guide](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide).
+For the jumper settings and other board details for the Video Kit, refer to the [Video Kit user's guide](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide).